 I spent many years of my life convinced that I didn’t like tabbouleh, and perhaps I didn’t, as taste buds tend to evolve over time.
 These days I’m a real parsley fiend, though; I’ll find pretty well any excuse to eat it.

 I wanted to put together a riff on tabbouleh that was a little more substantial and packed a little more punch nutritionally.
-Don’t get me wrong, parsley is amazing stuff on its own, but teamed up with kale, chickpeas, and kamut, this salad goes from pretty healthy to a super food extravaganza.
+Don’t get me wrong, parsley is amazing stuff on its own, but teamed up with kale, chickpeas, and bulgur, this Kale Tabbouleh Salad goes from pretty healthy to a super food extravaganza.

 What’s in this Kale Tabbouleh Salad?